greatexpectationslabs/workshops/get_started_with_gx_cloud_and_postgres/workshop.md

 Sign in to [GX Cloud](https://hubl.li/Q02ng2Jx0).

 ## Create a Postgres Data Source and Data Asset
 You'll need to connect to Postgres from GX Cloud.
-We have set up a publicly available AWS RDS instance for workshop users.
+We have set up a publicly available AWS RDS instance for this workshop.

 > **Create a Postgres Data Source**
 > 1. In GX Cloud, click **Data Assets** > **New Data Asset**, if this is your first time using GX Cloud, the **Data Assets** page will prompt to create a **Data Source**.